perladvent/perldotcom/content/article/_pub_2012_08_embrace-the-reluctant-perl-programmer.md

 problem.
 If and when they succeed, they will need guidance to understand the new powers they possess, and we can be there.

-Yet first, we must accept that their goals are not our goalsânot yet anyhow, and perhaps not never.
+Yet first, we must accept that their goals are not our goals—not yet anyhow, and perhaps not never.
 Their goals may be strange to us, but they are no less valuable for their peculiarities.
 In truth, that makes them more valuable.
 These are more problems for us to solve, more ideas